We’re losing the internet to AI.

 Where we start

 "You should get working on [Dydema]...
-I would like to launch my book on a platform without AI or bots." - Author, University of Iowa Creative Writing
+I would like to launch my book on a platform without bots." - Author @ The University of Iowa

-When everyone in a space is verifiably human, what you see and share online regains its meaning.
-Users and creators know their audience is genuine, and that interactions come from real people.
-Therefore, we’re creating our own community platform — where presence is required to participate.
-It’s a pilot for creators, buliders, researchers, and early adopters who care about a human internet.
-From there, the API will open up to developers who want to integrate presence into their own spaces.
+When everyone in a space is verifiably human, what you see and share online regains value.
+Users, creators, and builders know their audience is genuine, and that interactions come from real people.
+Therefore, we’re also creating our own human-only community platform, where presence is required to participate.
+It’s a pilot for creators, buliders, researchers, and early adopters who care about the human internet.
+From there, the API will open up to developers who want to integrate presence gating into their own spaces.
 The road ahead looks like:

 • Launching the private pilot community